The six main translation theories are: sociological, communicational, hermeneutic, linguistic, literary and semiotic.

 The literary approach does not consider that a translation is a linguistic endeavor but instead a literary one.
 Language has an “energy” revealed through words that the result of experiencing a culture.
 This charge is what gives it strength and ultimately, meaning: this is what the translation-writer should translate.

 6. The semiotic approach

-Semiotics is the science that studies signs and signification.
-Accordingly, in order for there to be meaning there must be a collaboration between a sign, an object and an interpreter.
+Semiotics is the study of signs and signification.
+A meaning is the result of a collaboration between a sign, an object, and an interpreter.
 Thus, from the perspective of semiotics, translation is thought of as a way of interpreting texts in which encyclopedic content varies and each sociocultural context is unique.